hyperledger/fabric-sdk-java/README.md

 To address this, remove any stored crypto material from the CA server by following the instructions <a href="https://github.com/hyperledger/fabric/blob/master/docs/Setup/Chaincode-setup.md#removing-temporary-files-when-security-is-enabled">here</a> which typically involves deleting the /var/hyperledger/production directory and restarting the membership services.
 You will also need to remove any of the crypto tokens stored on the client side by deleting the KeyValStore .
 That KeyValStore is configurable and is set to ${FSUser.home}/test.properties within the unit tests.

-When running the unit tests, you will always need to clean the membership services database, and delete the KeyValStore file, otherwise the unit tests will fail.
+When running the unit tests, you will always need to clean the membership services database and delete the KeyValStore file, otherwise, the unit tests will fail.

 **java.security.InvalidKeyException: Illegal key size**